I want to raise awareness of depression so that more people can realise that they aren’t alone and that help is out there

 I’m open about my experiences with depression and anxiety because I want people to realise that anyone can get it, it doesn’t discriminate.
 I’m 6ft and 20st, people would never think just from looking at me that I’ve had these struggles but I think it’s important to remember that you can’t always see what someone is experiencing.

-I’ve been in touch with the Pathways team at Platfform for 6 years now and the support the organisation has given me has helped me to build my confidence, to believe in myself and to realise my own potential.
+I’ve been in touch with the Pathways team at Platfform for several years and the support from the organisation has helped me to build my confidence, to believe in myself and to realise my own potential.
 Even though I struggle, I now know that I can help other people as well as myself.

-I’ve completed courses in a number of topics including food hygiene and I.T.
-All of these have helped to improve my self-esteem and make it easier to leave the house on the hard days.
+Through the Pathways project, I’ve completed courses in a number of topics including in I.T.
+This has helped to improve my self-esteem and make it easier to leave the house on the hard days.
 In fact, it was after an evening at my IT course that I was able to help a young woman who was in danger of harming herself.

 I was walking home and noticed several cars parked on a bridge and people had gathered to look at something.
 As I approached I could see three men talking to a young woman sat on a ledge at the end of the bridge, the men had used a strap from their van to secure the woman but didn’t know what to say to her.
 It was clear that she was in distress and so I climbed over the railing to see if I could help.